rackerlabs/design-system/_component_design/context-drawer.md

 **Animating out of view**

-The slide out animation duration is calculated as follows:
+The animation duration to slide out is calculated as follows:

 *SlideOutDuration = SlideInDuration/2*